Para-statal armed groups, illicit economies and organised crime

 -

-Coercive Brokerage: The paramilitary-organized crime nexus in borderlands and frontiers working paper I (SOC ACE Research Paper RP26)
+Coercive Brokerage: The paramilitary-organised crime nexus in borderlands and frontiers working paper I (SOC ACE Research Paper RP26)

 Coercive Brokerage: Paramilitaries, illicit economies and organised crime in the frontiers of Afghanistan, Colombia and Myanmar - working paper II (SOC ACE Research Paper RP28)